A DBS check is really a criminal records check. It is obtained from the Disclosure and Barring Service (DBS).

 As tutors are working with your children, it is important that any tutor is in possession of a clean enhanced DBS certificate.
 This should include a check of the children’s barred list.
 Unfortunately, due to private individuals not being able to carry out these checks directly, many private tutors do not have a DBS certificate.
 This is the case regardless of whether or not they are listed on a private tutor directory website.

 A parent should carefully assess how well they know a tutor without a DBS certificate.
 Parents should ensure that a parent or responsible adult is always present in the home during tuition.
+Parents should still assess the background of the tutor for online tuition although the tutor is not physically present.

 Ryan has provided one of his enhanced DBS certificates as an example of the information it contains.
 Ryan obtained this for a charity providing services classed as a regulated activity to both adults and children.
 It therefore includes a check of both barred lists, although your tutor’s DBS certificate need not check the adult’s list.